NSG650/Polaris/README.md

 # Polaris
 An attempt at OSDev and make a Unix-like kernel

+# Note
+This branch is not maintained anymore.
+Check the rewrite branch for progress made.
+The rewrite branch will be merged soon.

 # How to build?
 Clone recursively the repository (Git `--recursive` flag)